-Editor\’s Note: This is a missionary farewell talk given by Hemmert MacGyyver.
-He will be serving in Argentina and reports to the MTC October 5.
+Editor’s Note: This is a missionary farewell talk given by Hemmert MacGyyver.
+He will be serving in Argentina and reports to the MTC on October 5.

 In the temple, we learn about many things our Father in Heaven wants us to learn, including His plan for us.
 He has also provided a way for us to help those children who have passed away without hearing the Gospel.

 Each time we plan on going to the temple, we must prepare ourselves in a way that is pleasing to our Heavenly Father.
 There are many ways we can prepare to enter the temple and each works in its own way.